Venezuela’s Guaido, protesters urge military to reject Maduro | Malay Mail

-CARACAS, Jan 31 — Thousands of opposition protesters, led by Venezuela’s self-proclaimed acting president Juan Guaido, yesterday called on the armed forces to abandon President Nicolas Maduro and allow humanitarian aid into the crisis-wracked country.
+CARACAS, Jan 31 — Thousands of opposition protesters, led by Venezuela’s self-proclaimed acting president Juan Guaido, on Wednesday called on the armed forces to abandon President Nicolas Maduro and allow humanitarian aid into the crisis-wracked country.

 People took to the streets in the capital Caracas and various other cities, banging pots, blowing whistles and horns, and carrying banners that read: “Armed forces, regain your dignity,” “Maduro usurper,” “Guaido, president” and “No to the dictatorship.”